Soliton trains after interaction quenches in Bose mixtures: Results

 In figure~\ref{fig:time_ev_panel}(c) we show the snapshot of the density starting from a solitonic, weakly attractive configuration to the regime of strong attraction.
 We observe that the initial condensate splits into just two bright solitons.
 This has to be compared to figure~\ref{fig:time_ev_panel}(b), where, due to the larger initial longitudinal length, the quench dynamics produces a soliton train with several density peaks.

 We also performed simulations in the realistic case (ii) for the experimental parameters of section~\ref{sec:model}.
 The dynamics is significantly more complex than in the symmetric case.
 First the asymmetry in the number of particles (see section~\ref{sec:num-part} and inset of figure~\ref{fig:realistic_L3_N_t}) is such that the particles in the second component is almost constant during the expansion dynamics after the quench, whereas $N_1(t)$ is greatly reduced after tens of milliseconds, similarly to the symmetric case.
 The effect is that the second component is only weakly affected by the attractive dynamics due to the limited overlap with the first component.
-Therefore the soliton trains observed after the quench are poorly described by the theory described in section~\ref{sec:results} and therefore not shown.
+Therefore the soliton trains observed after the quench are poorly described by the theory described in section~\ref{sec:results}.
+We provide further details in \ref{sec:algorithm}.